Investing can be really complicated. What is a stock versus a bond? An RRSP or a RRIF? What is a GIC?

 - Mutual funds can range from low risk to high risk.
-Although the returns are not guaranteed, they are part of a long term strategy that historically provide higher returns than a term deposit or savings account.
+Although the returns are not guaranteed, they are part of a long-term strategy that historically provides higher returns than a GIC or savings account.

 Guaranteed investments are going to be better for the investor that doesn’t have a lot of risk tolerance or is coming up to retirement and can’t afford to take that risk on.

-- A term deposit is also known as a guaranteed investment certificate (GIC).
+- A GIC is also known as a guaranteed investment certificate (GIC).
 Both the principal and interest you receive is guaranteed by the financial institution that offers them.

-- Term deposits are a great way to save while still earning some interest.
-Depending on your risk tolerance, a term deposit can be a good way to invest for the short term or supplement your long term investments as well.
+- GICs are a great way to save while still earning some interest.
+Depending on your risk tolerance, a GIC can be a good way to invest for the short term or supplement your long-term investments as well.

-- Although term deposits are safe investments, in an extended low interest environment like the one we are in now, they may not provide the long term returns needed to pay for things like retirement.
+- Although GICs are safe investments, in an extended low-interest environment like the one we are in now, they may not provide the long-term returns needed to pay for things like retirement.
 This is really important when you factor in inflation or cost of living, which lowers the value of our savings over the long term.

-- With a bond, you’re lending your money to a company or a government who has issued the bond for a set term.
+- With a bond, you’re lending your money to a company or a government that has issued the bond for a set term.